 In addition, several new drugs have recently been approved by the FDA for the treatment of these diseases, and many other therapies are in active development.

-The Glomerular Diseases Clinic was developed to integrate state-of-the-art clinical care, patient education, clinical trials, and basic research focused on the glomerular diseases.
+The Glomerular Diseases Clinic at UCHealth University of Colorado Hospital was developed to integrate state-of-the-art clinical care, patient education, clinical trials, and basic research focused on glomerular diseases.

 Educational activities include meetings for patients and their families, continuing educational forums for clinicians, scientific conferences, and scientific publications.